andrew/ultimate-awesome/README.md

 - [awesome-OI](https://github.com/awesome-OI/awesome-OI) - 分享关于OI学习的好东西。Share good things about OI.
 - [awesome](https://github.com/bagonyi/awesome) - List of awesome tools / books / pages that I find useful for (self) development.
 - [awesome-sikhi](https://github.com/bogas04/awesome-sikhi) - ℹ️ Useful resources for being a better Sikh.
-- [awesome-civic-tech](https://github.com/brandonhimpfen/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
 - [awesome-couchdb](https://github.com/brandonhimpfen/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+- [awesome-design](https://github.com/brandonhimpfen/awesome-design) - A curated list of awesome resources, tools, frameworks, and communities for all things design—UI, UX, product, interaction, and beyond.
 - [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
 - [awesome-game-engines](https://github.com/brandonhimpfen/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-icons](https://github.com/brandonhimpfen/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
 - [awesome-journalism](https://github.com/brandonhimpfen/awesome-journalism) - A curated list of high-quality tools, resources, and organizations for professional, investigative, data, and digital journalism.
-- [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
+- [awesome-open-data](https://github.com/brandonhimpfen/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
 - [awesome-privacy](https://github.com/brandonhimpfen/awesome-privacy) - A curated list of tools, resources, and knowledge to protect your digital privacy and maintain online anonymity.
 - [awesome-qa](https://github.com/brandonhimpfen/awesome-qa) - A curated list of awesome Quality Assurance (QA) tools, frameworks, communities, and resources.
+- [awesome-web-design](https://github.com/brandonhimpfen/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.
 - [awesome-makerdao](https://github.com/burningtree/awesome-makerdao) - A curated list of awesome MakerDAO resources.
 - [awesome-citizen](https://github.com/chaserx/awesome-citizen) - :statue_of_liberty: A curated list of resources for an informed and participatory citizenry .
 - [awesome-Radiology-Report-Generation](https://github.com/Clearloveyuan/awesome-Radiology-Report-Generation) - Paper List about Radiology Report Generation and also some medical image captioning.